Conamara Chaos

 Conamara Chaos is a region of chaotic terrain on Jupiter's moon Europa.
 It is named after Connemara (Conamara) in Ireland due to its similarly rugged landscape.

 Conamara Chaos is a landscape produced by the disruption of the icy crust of Europa.
 The region consists of rafts of ice that have moved around and rotated.
 Surrounding these plates is a lower matrix of jumbled ice blocks which may have been formed as water, slush, or warm ice rose up from below the surface.
 The region is cited as evidence for a liquid ocean below Europa's icy surface.

+Observation and naming

+In 1979, Europa was visited by the two Voyager spacecraft—Voyager 1 and Voyager 2—which returned detailed images of Europa for the first time.
+Images of Europa's surface by the Voyager probes led scientists to divide its surface into lineated bright plains and mottled terrain.
+Later, in 1996, the Galileo orbiter began close observations of Europa and its surface.
+Higher resolution imagery revealed that many regions of mottled terrain are composed of chaotic, polygonal blocks termed chaos terrain.
+Conarama Chaos was imaged on Galileos E6 orbit on 20 February 1997 at a resolution of up to 54 m per pixel, and images at a resolution of up to 20 m per pixel were taken on 16 December 1997.

+Conamara Chaos is named after Connemara, a rugged region in western Ireland named after Conmac.
+The name was adopted by the International Astronomical Union's (IAU) Working Group for Planetary Systems Nomenclature (WGPSN) in a meeting held on 20 August 1997, during which the descriptor term Chaos was also introduced.